day-cohort-70/Cabinet-Quill/README.md

 1. Clone the repository
 2. Navigate to the project directory `Cabinet-Quill`
 3. Run `npm install`
+4. Switch to the `workshop`.
+This branch will contain the latest code from the live workshops.
-4. To start the application, run `npm run dev`
+5. To start the application, run `npm run dev`

 **API**
 1. In your `workspace` directory, create a new directory called `cq-api`